productrealization/dynamodb-import-export-tool/README.md

 --destinationCredentialsProvider // (Optional, default=DEFAULT) AWS credentials provider to use for destination DynamoDb table.
 Available providers:  DEFAULT, INSTANCE, PROFILE.

+--sourceProfile // (Optional, default=default) AWS profile to use for source DynamoDb table.

+--destinationProfile // (Optional, default=default) AWS profile to use for destination DynamoDb table.

 > **NOTE**: To split the replication process across multiple machines, simply use the totalSections & section command line arguments, where each machine will run one section out of [0 ... totalSections-1].

 ## Using the API